 Christine is a Vice President of the International Society of Computational Biology (ISCB).
 She is a Fellow of the Royal Society of Biology and Elected member of EMBO since 2014, and a Fellow of ISCB since 2016.
 She is a founder of ELIXIR 3DBioInfo.

-Prior to beginning her academic career, Ciara was a legal researcher at the Law Reform Commission of Ireland.
+Prior to starting her academic career, she was a Legal Researcher at the Law Reform Commission of Ireland.

 Developing data governance frameworks for health research in Africa

 Recent years has seen the strengthening of data protection legislation, regulations and policies across the world.
 These documents seek to safeguard the rights of data subjects while promoting the movement of data.
 Generally there are to be welcomed and should serve to improve transparency, accountability and oversight.
 However they have implications for the collection, use and sharing of health data.

 This paper will discuss the implications of these data protection regulations on health research in Africa and highlight issues researchers that use health data now need to consider.

 The Uauy lab is focused on using genetics and genomics to improve both yield and quality components in wheat.

 Their research comes under four main areas: Increasing yields, Improving crop quality, Disease resistance, Genomic enabled technologies, and 100 trillion miracles.